esphome/esphome-docs/components/display/index.rst

     To use images you will need to have the python ``pillow`` package installed.
     If you're running this as a Hass.io add-on or with the official ESPHome docker image, it should already be installed.
-Otherwise you need to install it using ``pip2 install pillow``.
+Otherwise you need to install it using ``pip install pillow``.

 And then later in code: